 Overall, the proposal is partially compatible with the Comprehensive Plan.
 It does provide infill at an aging shopping center with unused surface parking.
-However, the housing proposed by this development is consistent with the large-scale apartment complex style that has been developed in Athens-Clarke County over the past 10+ years (some with waning occupancy) but not specifically within the context of the surrounding neighborhoods that exist in this area.
-ACC needs housing for purchase and delivered in forms that accommodate family occupancy and provide viable opportunities for prospective owner-occupants to enter into the residential market.
-The surrounding neighborhoods are one and two-story dwellings, and a smoother transition to those existing residences could include structures (or portions of the proposed structures) that are less than 5 stories in height and designed with more modest-scaled footprints.
+However, the housing proposed by this development is consistent with the large-scale apartment complex form that has been developed in Athens-Clarke County over the past 10+ years (some with waning occupancy) but not specifically within the context of the surrounding neighborhoods that exist in this area.
+As noted in a series of recent studies completed for Athens-Clarke County, the local housing market is deficient in housing forms that accommodate family occupancy and provide viable opportunities for prospective owner-occupants to enter into the residential market.
+The surrounding neighborhoods are characterized by one and two-story dwellings, and a smoother transition to those existing residences could include structures (or portions of the proposed structures) that are less than 5 stories in height and designed with more modest-scaled footprints.
 Staff supports the idea of ground floor residential in these nodes and notes that, when designed well, such uses can fit well with neighboring properties.
+This proposal unfortunately does not provide any design that activates the ground floor along the residential units which is common when allowing these in commercial zones.
 Using a mix of housing options would also allow this project to set the groundwork for future development and opportunity.
 Lastly, there have been plans for the Greenway Network Plan expansion to the site, but the proposal does not show future interconnection in this regard.